Penalties & Compliance

 This type of penalty may be removed, reduced or suspended.

-Top tip: it is always worth requesting suspension.
+Top tip: for this type of penalty it is always worth requesting suspension.
 If you don't ask you won't get!

 Grounds for appeal (this list is not exhaustive):